-The next import line that is required in every Pyomo model.
+We will now examine the lines in this example.
+The first import line is required in every Pyomo model.
 Its purpose is to make the symbols used by Pyomo known to Python.

 '''

 import pyomo.environ as pyo

 '''

 The declaration of a model is also required.
 The use of the name model is not required.
 Almost any name could be used, but we will use the name model in most of our examples.
 In this example, we are declaring that it will be an abstract model.